hatonthecat/Solar-Kernel/README.md

 The motivation of this project is algorithmic efficiency.
 Although assembly is understood to be "faster," efficiency is relativistic, based on the developer's experience in the context of novel hardware development.
 Thus, programmatic efficiency can, but does not always take priority.

-The other motivation of this project is autarkic design-"crade to cradle" here is defined as a solar powered energy harvester integrated on a PCB, and a finite number of photons between zero and infinity, required to produce, flip and modify a binary bit of data, in both the central processing unit, and tthe display (for user applications).
+The other motivation of this project is autarkic design-"crade to cradle" here is defined as a solar powered energy harvester integrated on a PCB, and a finite number of photons between zero and infinity, required to produce, flip and modify a binary bit of data, in both the central processing unit, and the display (for user applications).

 Thus, this project adopts an Occam's razor approach of conceptualizing the simplest autarkic system.
 For reference:
 Although assembly is understood to be "faster," efficiency is relativistic, based on the developer's experience in the context of novel hardware development.
 Thus, programmatic efficiency can, but does not always take priority.